nasibulinaa/mipt_mag_diploma/data/for_rag/README.md

 * What does this formula mean? `v(h) < v(i) < v(l)`
 * Show Forbidden subsequences in chains in the k-Bruhat order
 * What is `∧i(S) · det(S∨) = ∧k−i(S∨)`

+How we calculate right result:
+- If document found, +1.
+If it also shows many wrong documents, +0;
+- If document found, but text is correct - ask with "Show needed document".
+If document is correct, +0.5;
+- Otherwise, 0.

+Max score: 5